Wake-up-Freeman/OLD-ODISEO/docs/develop/dapp/quick-start/using-terrain-testnet.md

 ├── frontend               # The front-end application.
 ├── lib                    # Predefined functions for task and console.
 ├── tasks                  # Predefined tasks.
-├── keys.terrain.js        # Keys for signing transactions.
+├── keys.daodiseoin.js        # Keys for signing transactions.
-├── config.terrain.json    # Config for connections and contract deployments.
+├── config.daodiseoin.json    # Config for connections and contract deployments.
-└── refs.terrain.json      # Deployed code and contract references.
+└── refs.daodiseoin.json      # Deployed code and contract references.
 ```

 ## 3. Configure the testnet

-Before deploying, Terrain needs to learn how to access your Bombay wallet.
-To do this you'll need to modify `keys.terrain.js` in the generated project.
+Before deploying, Daodiseoin needs to learn how to access your Bombay wallet.
+To do this you'll need to modify `keys.daodiseoin.js` in the generated project.

 Modify the configuration and input your seed phrase to look like this: